EthanChen5291/valentine-simulator/README.md

 ## How it goes

-You hand your "special other" a card.
+After an eternity of expectation, you hand your special other a card.
+An important card.
 What could their answer be?

 | The ask | The reaction |
 | --- | --- |
 | ![A character holds up a card reading 'you be my valentine' with yes and no checkboxes](public/assets/scans/Default.png) | ![The same character tearing up after the wrong checkbox](public/assets/scans/Scared.png) |

 There are right answers.
 There are also incorrect answers.
-We ensure that your special other chooses correctly :)
+Our service ensures that they choose correctly :)

 <p align="center">
   <img src="public/assets/scans/Dark.png" width="640" alt="A dark room with the question typed out and yes / no buttons" />